Rome Symposium Shines Light on Religious Persecution

 Iraqi Testimonies

-During my visit to Iraq last month, three students from the predominantly Christian town of Qaraqosh — Sally Salim, Rahma Jacob and Rashel Garo — shared their views on the challenges facing the predominantly Christian Northern Iraqi city since it was liberated from ISIS in 2016 (see video below).
+During my visit to Iraq last month, three students from the predominantly Christian town of Qaraqosh — Sally Salim, Rahma Jacob and Rashel Garo — shared their views on the challenges facing the Northern Iraqi city since it was liberated from ISIS in 2016 (see video below).

 The students, currently studying at the Catholic University in Erbil, also gave a rendition at the end of the Lord's Prayer in Aramaic, the language Jesus spoke.